 You’ll notice that I didn’t cut up my seed potatoes above, as is often suggested.
 Mostly, I don’t do it because it’s more work, but sometimes I do it if I don’t have enough whole seed potatoes for the space I want to plant.

 Until plants emerge, the soil around the seed potatoes only needs to be slightly moist.
 In other words, don’t keep it saturated.
 I’ve made that mistake in the past and rotted the seed potatoes.

 These days I use in-line drip emitter tubing where the emitters put out 0.5 gallons per hour and are spaced one foot apart.
 I plant each seed potato one foot apart so there’s one emitter per plant.
-At first, I wasn’t sure this would saturate a big enough area in my sandy loam soil, but it has been working just fine.
-Once the plants are about a foot tall, I give them approximately as much as my local ET rate.
+At first, I wasn’t sure this would saturate a big enough area in my sandy loam soil, but it works just fine.
+While small, potato plants don’t need much water.
+But once the plants are about a foot tall, I give them approximately as much as most other vegetable plants of the same size.

 Harvesting is easier when you can dry out the soil around the potatoes for at least a week or two prior.
 The tubers then pop out of the dirt very cleanly — no cakey mud on them that needs to be scrubbed off.

 If you really want to eat some potatoes before the plant’s leaves have started yellowing and dying, you can.
 Harvesting early like this is called harvesting “new” potatoes.
 The tubers will be smaller and more delicate, and the skin will peel off easily so be gentle.